voliva/safe-decimal/README.md

 0   .
 0     1    0    0    1    1   0 ...
 ```

 So `0.3` in decimal is `0.01001100110011001...` with 1001 recurring.
 And now we have a problem, because JS floats have a mantissa of 52 bits, which is really long, but because it has to cut, there's precision that gets lost.
 But the same would happen if you use fixed point - With fixed point representation you still have decimals, with the difference that the position of the comma within your number is set beforehand, it's fixed in position.
 But you still cut the decimal at some point or another.
+When working with these decimals, the only solution would be to have an infinite amount of bits to store all those decimals, something that's currently not possible<sup>[Citation Needed]</sup>.

 So what decimals are representable in base 2 without loss of precision?
 Any rational number whose denominator is a power of 2.
 The example I picked earlier `5.3125` is the rational number `85 / 16`, so it's representable as a decimal base 2 without loss of precision.

-For this reason, `1/10`, `1/5` and `3/10` are not representable in base 2 without losing some detail, but they are representable in base 10 without recurring numbers.
-However, if one of the factors of the denominator of a simplified fraction is not `2` or `5` (which are the factors of the value of the base - 10), then you get recurring decimals, e.g. `1/3 = 0.3333..., 22/9 = 2.4444..., 1/7 = 0.142857142857...., 38/15 = 2.5333...`
+For this reason, `1/10`, `1/5` and `3/10` have recurring decimals in base 2: They all have `5` as factor on the denominator that causes it, so precision will be lost, but they are representable in base 10 without recurring numbers, because base 10 allows factors `2` and `5` (which are the factors of 10).
+However, if one of the factors were any other prime number, then you will get recurring decimals in base 10, e.g. `1/3 = 0.3333..., 22/9 = 2.4444..., 1/7 = 0.142857142857...., 38/15 = 2.5333...`

-Note that if computers were to work in base 3 instead of base 2, then `1/3` and `4/9` would be numbers that wouldn't have precision issues in computers, but would have in base 10: `1/3` is just `0.1` in base 3, and `22/9` is `2.11`.
+Note that if computers were to work in base 3 instead of base 2, then `1/3` and `22/9` would be numbers that wouldn't have precision issues, but would have in base 10: In base 3 `1/3` is just `0.1`, and `22/9` is `2.11`.

-A common way of fixing this is to multiply these numbers by 10 until they are integers.
-For instance, applications that work with numbers that are divisible by 100 (e.g. any shopping site that uses USD or EUR) store numeric values as "number of cents", essentially multiplying every value by 100 getting rid of all decimals.
-However, in order to avoid dealing with recurring decimal issues, it's not necessary to multiply by 100.
-Multiplying the decimal values by 25 instead would suffice, because we eliminate the two 5 factors in the denominator, and every number, even if it's still a float, it would always be representable in base 2 without recurring decimals.
+A common way of fixing this is to avoid decimals altogether, usually by multiply these numbers by powers of 10.
+For instance, applications that work with numbers that are usually divided into hundreds (e.g. currencies with cents as division) store numeric values as "number of cents", essentially multiplying every value by 100.

 One of the utilities that this package exports `RationalNumber` is a generalization of this solution, so that it works for any decimal, not only the ones with a specific division (e.g. by 100).

 With rational numbers, instead of storing a single decimal number, you store two integers (e.g. `0.2 = 1/5, 0.25 = 1/4, 3.33.. = 10/3, etc.`.
 And then every operation is just operation with rationals, which comes down to integer operations.
 When you want to get the actual value, you perform the division.

+As mentioned, this is a just generalization of the "Multiply everything by a power of 10".
+In the case when working with currencies with cents, when you have a variable `cost = 335` this is actually representing the rational number `335 / 100 = 3.35`.
+In this case though, `RationalNumber` would internally represent this fraction as the simplified form `67 / 20`, because it's generalized to accept any fraction, not only the ones with denominator 100.

 These `RationalNumber` have true arbitrary precision, because as they are integers, they can be stored as bigints.
 However, operations with rational numbers are significantly more expensive than just doing it with numbers directly (e.g. to add two rational numbers you need to run the Euclidean algorithm to find the least common multiple of the denominators), and if these bigints keep growing the operation gets even more expensive.